-Marine Heating Solutions is brought to you by the former directors of the Floating Boatyard, and started trading September 2018.
-Our services will include new installations and servicing of LPG boilers, diesel heaters and solid fuel stoves.
-We have marine gas engineers, boat stove fitters and other experienced professionals on our team.
+At Marine Heating Solutions, we only do things if we can do them right.
+Our services include installations and servicing of Gas LPG boilers, diesel boilers & heaters, and solid fuel stoves.
+We have marine gas engineers, solid fuel engineers, diesel oil heating engineers, and other experienced professionals on our team.

-We are passionate boaters and sailors, several of our team live aboard year round.
-This means we are well versed in the different marine heating solutions for keeping your vessel warm and can offer real-world, practical advice.
+We are passionate boaters and sailors, who live aboard all year round.
+Our Heating Engineers and boat plumbers are well versed in different marine heating systems for keeping your vessel warm and can offer real-world, practical advice.
 We are fully Gas Safe registered for LPG on Boats.
 Our engineers are fully Gas Safe registered for LPG on Boats.
 We also hold certifications for installing and servicing diesel and solid fuel heaters, boilers, and stoves.

 Each individual vessel has different needs, based on its construction and how it used.
 A liveaboard narrowboat in the depths of winter has different needs to a leisure fishing boat.
 Whether you are looking to stay comfortable during the worst of what the weather can through at us or just to take the chill out of a cool, spring morning, Marine Heating Solutions has the right equipment for you.